 - Versions: Versions are created to allow collaborative work without overwriting earlier drafts.
 Each draft is stored as a separate version that can be checked out and checked in to manage changes.
 Only the user that has a version checked out can make changes to the file.

-- Metadata: Metadata is added to a folder to make it easy to find when you search and to make it easy to identify the content in the folder by adding a description.
+- Metadata: Metadata is added to a folder to make it easy to find when searching and to make it easy to identify the content in the folder by adding a description.